Maks-Palamar/Car-Dealer-App/README.md

 This command will bundle the application into static files for production in the build directory.
 You can then serve the contents of this directory using any static file server.

+### Also you can use the link to deployed public page on vercel to run the application

+car-dealer-app-five.vercel.app